PhilK-7/agns-port/README.md

 # agns-port
-Repository for the WIP Python port of the "agns" (Adversarial Generative Networks) paper code.
+Repository for the Python port of the "agns" (Adversarial Generative Networks) paper code.

 ## Requirements
 - Python 3.8+